filipbech/element-router/README.md

 # Element-router

-The focus is to make a simple, tiny and straight-forward way to do routing for webcomponents v1.
-Goal is to keep below 1kb gzipped.
+A simple way to do routing for webcomponents v1 with no dependencies and a tiny footprint.
+Goal is to keep below 1kb gzipped (´npm run checksize´ to see minified+gzipped size).

-**This is work in progress... seriously - don't use this yet... **
+**This is work in progress... seriously - don't use this yet...**

 Inspiration and lots of snippets used from [Preact-router](https://github.com/developit/preact-router).
 Thanks guys!

-Feature-requests, bug-reports etc... are welcome!
+Feature-requests, bug-reports & pull-requests are welcome and appreciated!

-# API-suggestion
+# API
 The element-router element is the slot where the routes are displayed.
 The element-route elements are for route-configuration and takes a path attribute and optional element, import or redirect as attributes or even a inline template.

 ```html